learn-co-curriculum/ruby-advanced-class-methods-readme/README.md

 With `#normalize_name`, we've taught a `Person` instance how to properly convert its name into a capitalized version.
 The class method that acts on the global data of all people is simplified and delegates the actual normalization to the original instances.
 This is a common pattern for global class operators.

-Another example of this type of global data manipulation might be deleting all the people.
+A final example of this type of global data manipulation might be deleting all the people.
 We would build a `Person.destroy_all` class method that will clear out the `@@all` array.

 ```ruby
 class Person